felixgro/fractal-visualizer/README.md

 A simple extendable fractal visualizer written in vue.
 This project demonstrates the artistic side of math by generating and redrawing fractals based on user defined variables.

-Currently converting components to use vue 3's new composition api.. 🏗

 [Demo](https://fractal-visualizer.netlify.app/) *(deployed on Netlify)*

 ## Available Fractals